-The discount rate used to measure the total pension liability for all DRS plans was 7.0 percent for all plans.
+The discount rate used to measure the total pension liability for all DRS plans was 7%.

 To determine that rate, an asset sufficiency test was completed to test whether each pension plan's fiduciary net position was sufficient to make all projected future benefit payments for current plan members.
 Based on OSA's assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return of 7.0 percent was used to determine the total liability.
+Therefore, the long-term expected rate of return of 7% was used to determine the total liability.